joeyoropesa-dev/trickystore-addon/README.md

 4. Play Integrity Fix by [Chiteroman](https://github.com/chiteroman/PlayIntegrityFix) (Optional)

 ## Get-Keybox Implementation (WIP)
-Get-Keybox is a feature implemented in module that allows getting non-revoked latest keybox as soon the boot is completed an network connection is established.
+Get-Keybox is a feature implemented in module that allows getting non-revoked latest keybox as soon the boot is completed and network connection is established.
 You can also manually execute the command
 ```console
 :/ $ su
 :/ # getkb